 Autophagy is an intracellular process that allows the degradation and recycling of cellular components.
 This pathway is associated with numerous physiological functions and pathological conditions.
 Understanding its molecular principles is thus of primary relevance for medical applications.

 Our research is subdivided in two major areas of interest:

-1) Investigation of the membrane rearrangements underlying the biogenesis of the autophagosomes, the vesicular carriers that are the hallmark of autophagy.
-For our studies, we are mostly using yeast, Saccharomyces cerevisiae, as a model system.
-Studies are performed using immuno-electron microscopy, tomography and correlative electron and light microscopy methods, that we have adapted to explore the ultrastructure of this organism.
+For our studies, we are mostly using yeast Saccharomyces cerevisiae as a model system and immuno-electron microscopy, tomography and correlative electron and light microscopy methods that we have adapted to explore the ultrastructure of this organism.

 Our expertise in electron microscopy approaches is giving us the opportunity to have numerous collaborations on studies multiple cell biological topics and in various organisms.